Zendesk vs HubSpot: The definitive 2026 comparison

 Get smarter AI without switching your helpdesk

-Why go through the pain of a big migration project?
-You can keep the helpdesk your team already knows and add an AI layer that learns from all your company knowledge, gives you complete control, and goes live in minutes.
+You can keep the helpdesk your team already knows - like the industry-leading HubSpot or Zendesk - and add an AI layer that learns from all your company knowledge.
+This gives you more control and a faster setup.

 Ready to see how it works?
 Start your free trial of eesel AI or book a demo with our team.